 Examples of planning include creating a timeline, developing a strategy, or allocating resources.

 Putting this skill on your resume is fairly easy if you were in a leadership or project management position.
-All you have to do is think about a time when you helped put a new process in place or developed a product.
+All you have to do is think about a time when you helped put a new process in place.
+We analyzed over 10 million real job listing and found that out of the skills most commonly requested on job descriptions, 14% had planning as a required skill.

 But even if you didn’t lead such efforts, you can still try to think of times where you had to plan events, meetings, or anything else where you had to take charge and make sure everything ran smoothly.